mjaschen/strava-helper-firefox/README.md

 - Adds a link to VeloViewer to the main navigation bar
 - Adds a deep link to the VeloViewer activity details page (next to the Flyby link)

+## Settings

+Don't want all the features?
+You can fine tune Strava Helper in the add-on manager.

 ## Contributions

 * [saesh](https://github.com/saesh)